-Syntax include filename; Parameters filename A string literal where both / and \ can be used as the directory delimiter.
-Description logically distinct parts, makes it possible to divide the configuration file into several each in a separate file.
-For instance, there might be parts that you d parts that you seldom edit.
+Syntax include filename ; Parameters filename A string literal where both / and \ can be used as the directory delimiter.
+Description The include directive makes it possible to divide the configuration file into several logically distinct parts, each in a separate file.
+For instance, there might be parts that you need to change often and parts that you seldom edit.